 There's a clear potential upside to the Netflix model as it shifts from mailing atoms to streaming bits: it will eliminate a huge chunk of costs associated with shipping and handling.
-Postage represents one-third of the firm's expenses.
-A round-trip DVD mailing, even at the deep discounts Netflix receives from the U.S. Postal
+Postage represents about one-third of the firm's expenses.
+A roundtrip DVD mailing, even at the deep discounts Netflix receives from the U.S. Postal

-8. The idea that many media products are sold in containers (physical products, or atoms) for bits (the ones and zeros that make up a video file, song, or layout of a book).
+6. The idea that many media products are sold in containers (physical products, or atoms) for bits (the ones and zeros that make up a video file, song, or layout of a book).
 As the Internet offers fast wireless delivery to TVs, music players, book readers, and other devices, the "atoms" of the container aren't necessary.
 Physical inventory is eliminated, offering great cost savings.
 Service, runs about eighty cents, while the bandwidth and handling costs to send bits to a TV set are around a nickel.B.
 McCarthy, "Netflix, Inc." (remarks, J. P. Morgan Global Technology, Media, and Telecom Conference, Boston, MA, May 18, 2009).
-At some point, if postage goes away, Netflix may be in a position to offer even greater profits to its studio suppliers and to make more money itself, too.
-But Netflix became a profitable business by handling the atoms of DVDs, and the streaming space is crowded with a host of rivals offering consumers a dizzying array of options.
-Victory is far from certain.
+Netflix is such a large customer of the U.S. postal service that it represents some 20 percent of first-class "flats."D. Primack, "Netflix to U.S. Post: Drop Dead," Fortune, July 12, 2011.
+The U.S. Postal Service is also a potentially troubling longterm partner; with the agency's budget woes threatening price hikes, service slowdowns, and the cancellation of Saturday delivery.